eth-cscs/firecrest/examples/jupyterhub/README.md

 docker compose up -d --build
 ```

-This step will create a new image that extends the `f7t-cluster` image from the Docker Compose demo with JupyterHub and FirecRESTSpawner.
+This step will create a new image that extends the `f7t-cluster` image from the FirecREST demo to include JupyterLab and other requirements.
-It will take some time as it needs first to build a few dependencies needed for JupyterHub.
+It will take some time since it needs to first build from source a few dependencies of JupyterLab.

 Once the building is finished you can check that all containers are running